Skip to content

 When multiple users have a space open, changes sync in real-time.
 The source field in events tells you who made the change:

-channel.on('objectUpdated', ({ objectId, object, source }) => {
+channel.on('objectUpdated', ({ location, object, source }) => {

 if (source === 'remote_user') {